One of the most frequent questions that I hear homeschoolers ask is: How do I know that I’m doing enough in my homeschool?

-It makes sense.
-As homeschool moms, we bear the responsibility of raising and educating individuals who will be prepared to launch into society and become responsible adults.
+The doubt makes sense.
+As homeschoolers, we bear the responsibility of raising and educating individuals who will be prepared to launch into society and become responsible adults.
 That’s a lot of pressure.

 How do you know if you’re doing enough in your homeschool?